MicroEJ/docs/ApplicationDeveloperGuide/sandboxedAppSharedInterface.rst

        }
    };

-In order to share the instance with other applications, the provider application must register the instance with some registry owned by the Kernel (see :ref:`Communication between Kernel and Feature <kernel_service_registry>` for details).
-For example, using the ``ServiceRegistry``:
+In order to share the instance with other applications, the provider application must register the instance with some registry owned by the Kernel (see :ref:`Communication between Kernel and Feature <kernel_service_registry>` for details) like so:

 .. code:: java